Costa Rica Farm Land for Sale: Your Guide to Productive, Scenic Investment Opportunities

 Costa Rica’s varying microclimates dictate the most profitable and viable farming ventures, so a crop that works in one province or valley may not work on another property only an hour away.

-Featured Farm & Mountain Property Styles on Costa Rica’s Gold Coast
+Farm and Agricultural Properties Near Costa Rica’s Gold Coast

-Coastal Realty & Property Management specializes in coastal and near-coastal farms within 30–60 minutes of the Pacific beaches.
+Coastal Realty & Property Management specializes in farms, fincas, and agricultural properties located within practical driving distance of Guanacaste’s Pacific beaches.
+These properties appeal to buyers seeking both rural privacy and access to tourism, services, and long-term development opportunities.
 These properties can be the perfect blend of nature, privacy, and access to high-demand tourism corridors.

 Countryside farms outside Tamarindo, Huacas, and santa cruz often include 10–50 acres, rolling hills, public road frontage, internal roads, distant ocean view corridors, and potential homesites.